 • For automatic interface timing, the tool derives constraints from the top level and uses them to synthesize the compile point.
-It then synthesizes the top level, and applies top-level constraints to the compile points.
+The top level is synthesized at the same time as the other compile points.

 • When there are compile point constraint files, the tool first synthesizes the compile point using the constraints in the compile point constraints file and then synthesizes the top level using the top-level constraints.